RSTMH President's Lecture and Reception 2023

 Registration

-The event is free for members and Fellows to attend; however, if you wish to make a donation to help cover our costs there are several options when registering.
-RSTMH is a charity and so any support you can offer towards the cost of this event is much appreciated.
+The event was free for members and Fellows to attend.
+However, if you wish to make a donation to help cover our costs there are several options when registering for an event.
+RSTMH is a charity and so any support you can offer towards the cost of an event is much appreciated.

-You are welcome to bring a plus one, for which there will be a fee of £30.
+You are welcome to bring a plus one for a fee of £30.

 Biography: Lord Nigel Crisp